kdbanman/macros/doc/gameroom.md

 #### Prioritized TODO

-- still may need comms-enforced 'setup' stage for things like faction choice, start location choice, ...
+- 'setup' stage for things like faction choice, start location choice may be better as a separate route/app.  does it make sense to organize everyone in an async environment, then transition to a sync one?
     - VSLICE: just an ugly html form
 - define Player data and Command data sent to client
     - see engine.md